 There are many ways to personalize your campus experience, either through the admissions office or on your own.
 The admissions office is open to the public Monday through Friday, 8:30 a.m. to 4:30 p.m.
 (Eastern time), and for limited hours on select Saturdays.

-Our office will be offering information sessions during the summer from Monday, June 5 through Friday, August 25, 2017.
+Our office will be offering information sessions and tours during the summer from Monday, June 5 through Friday, August 25, 2017.
+Exception: There will be no information sessions or tours on Monday, July 3 and Tuesday, July 4.

 Interviews are a one-on-one conversation with an admissions counselor or a fourth-year Hampshire student.
 Interviews are informative as well as evaluative, and can be very helpful to prospective students and to the admissions committee.